 By no means is this a healthy dish.
 It is best to share it with lots of people.
 So, if you want something new to bring to the holiday parties this year, look no further!
 You certainly will not have to worry about having duplicates of this Pina Colada Baklava at the dessert table.

 If you have never made baklava before, now is the time to try.
-I promise, these babies are going to fly off the plate and you will be happy that you made them.
+I promise that these babies will fly off the plate and that you will be happy that you made them.
 My husband brought some to work and got rave reviews and requests for the recipe.
 This was supposed to be next week’s post, but I decided to publish this one earlier than usual in the event that any of my husband’s coworkers wanted to make some for Thanksgiving.

 These bars are made with layers upon layers of buttered phyllo dough interspersed with several layers of pineapples, coconut flakes, and chopped almonds.
 After baking, the flaky, crispy bars are drenched in coconut rum syrup, making them sweet and sticky yet retaining their crispness.
 Finally, coconut flakes top off this sweet sensation.
 OH MY GOODNESS!!!